t0t0r0-cat/AudioMuse-AI/HARDWARE.md

+# Supported HW and Configuration

-This table collect all the HW configuration collected in the different issue from the users.
+This table collect all the HW and configuration from the different issue in this repository.

 **IMPORTANT:** If a CPU is not present in the table only means is not tested, but is still possible that works.
+If you have an issue on a particular CPU please raise a ticket.

 | Issue ID | HW | CONFIGURATION | Supported | Notes |
 | :--- | :--- | :--- | :--- | :--- |